The following content has been reviewed by the National Science Foundation.

 For more information on the history of the RCRV design, please see this short report.

 OSU has engaged with The Glosten Associates, a highly respected engineering and naval architecture firm located in Seattle.
 Also on the team are other engineering and technical consultants who bring a wide range of experiences to the design development effort.
-The vessels will be built by a to-be-determined shipyard in the United States.
+A competitive, nation-wide selection process resulted in Gulf Island Shipyard being selected to construct the vessels following their detailed design process.

 The table above summarizes the major changes since 2005.
 In short, these have been driven by the following: